SUBSCRIBE | LOG IN TO THE FIRST FOOD CONNECTION HUB

 Pathways to Qualify to Sit for the CLC Exam

-There are three pathways to qualify to sit for the ALPP Certified Lactation Counselor Exam.
+There are three pathways to qualify to sit for the ALPP Certified Lactation Counselor Exam and one pathway to becoming an Advanced Lactation Consultant (ALC)/Advanced Nurse Lactation Consultant (ANLC).

 • Demonstrates the competencies and skills required to provide safe, evidence-based counseling for those pregnant, lactating, and breastfeeding, within the context of the course.